lovato/docs/Python27dojo.md

 ### To do

+- Create and enter into your virtualenv.
+Call it `env`.
 - Use Flask
 - "/show" must be the entry point
 - Must output any string, like a "hello world"